texfaq/texfaq.github.io/FAQ-codelist.md

-On a rather different path, the package [`showexpl`](https://ctan.org/pkg/showexpl) supports typesetting (La)TeX code and its typeset output, in parallel ''panes''.
+On a rather different path, the package [`showexpl`](https://ctan.org/pkg/showexpl) supports typesetting (La)TeX code and its typeset output, in parallel "panes".
 (Thiscould provide support for (La)TeX instruction texts, or for papers in TeX user group publications.
 The package uses [`listings`](https://ctan.org/pkg/listings) for its (La)TeX pane, and typesets the result into a simple box, for the other pane.

-Longer-established, and variously less ''powerful'' systems include:
+Longer-established, and variously less "powerful" systems include:

 -  The `lgrind` system is a well-established